percona/pmm-doc/docs/details/interface.md

 |           | PostgreSQL Instances Overview  | <i class="uil uil-bars"></i> PostgreSQL | PostgreSQL dashboards.

-!!! hint alert alert-success "Tip"
+!!! hint alert alert-success "Note"
-    You can easily access all dashboards for monitored service from the main menu via *Other Dashboards* in the services folder.
+    - You can easily access all dashboards for monitored service from the main menu via *Other Dashboards* in the services folder.
+    - Only the services being monitored by PMM will appear on the main menu.

 ### PMM menu